-Mr. Greenleaf is active in the community both within and outside the legal profession.
-He is a Director of Legal Aid of Southeastern Pennsylvania, a former Director of the Montgomery Bar Association and a former President of its Trial Lawyer’s Section.
-Mr. Greenleaf also represents child victims of abuse with the Montgomery Child Advocacy Project.
-Previously, Mr. Greenleaf served for six years as a hearing committee member for the Pennsylvania Supreme Court’s Disciplinary Board.
-Outside of the legal profession, Mr. Greenleaf previously served as a member of the Upper Moreland Parks and Recreation Advisory Commission, and as a Director of the Upper Moreland Free Public Library.
+Stewart is a Director of Legal Aid of Southeastern Pennsylvania, a former Director of the Montgomery Bar Association, and a former President of its Trial Lawyers Section.
+He represents child victims of abuse with the Montgomery Child Advocacy Project.
+Previously, he served for six years as a hearing committee member for the Pennsylvania Supreme Court’s Disciplinary Board.
+He also served as a member of the Upper Moreland Parks and Recreation Advisory Commission and as a Director of the Upper Moreland Free Public Library.

 - Co-counsel for the owner of a country club and golf course resort company in a contract dispute against a national builder of residential communities, in which the jury awarded $20 million following a two-week trial.

 - Co-trial counsel for a regional healthcare system in a nursing home wrongful death case alleging corporate negligence and vicarious liability.
 After a four-week trial in the Philadelphia Court of Common Pleas, Stewart won a nonsuit ruling for the client.

 - Appellate counsel on oral argument preserving a $2 million jury verdict in a medical-device product liability case.

 - Co-counsel in a Pennsylvania Supreme Court case, winning reversal of Superior Court and trial court decisions, resulting in the enforcement of proper contract interpretation principles to reverse a $1.6 million judgment against the firm’s client.